saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Manual-resource-setup.md

    ![The Show portal menu icon is highlighted, and the portal menu is displayed.
 Create a resource is highlighted in the portal menu.](media/create-a-resource.png "Create a resource")

-2. Enter "sql managed instance" into the Search the Marketplace box, and then select **Azure SQL Managed Instance** from the results.
+2. Enter **sql managed instance** into the Search the Marketplace box, and then select **Azure SQL Managed Instance** from the results.

    !["Sql managed instance" is entered into the Search the Marketplace box.
 Azure SQL Managed Instance is selected in the results.](media/create-resource-sql-mi.png "Create SQL Managed Instance")